mark-grabowski/blouch/README.md

 library(blouch)
 ```

-*Blouch* was recently updated to work with the latest version or RStan (2.36.0.9000).
+*Blouch* was recently updated to work with the latest version of RStan (2.36.0.9000).

 ## Documentation